spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 #.
 Click on |new| (marked with a red square in the image below) to create a new Julia file.
    Enter a file name, e.g. **run_spineopt.jl**, and click **Save**.

 #.
-Back in the `Tool Specificaiton Editor`_ form, you should now see a small text editor
+Back in the `Tool Specification Editor`_ form, you should now see a small text editor
    with the legend *Create main program file here...*
    Go ahead and enter the following text in it: